sUNC-Utilities/Global-Functions-Documentation/Libraries/Closures.md

 ## getfunctionhash

-Returns a Hex represented SHA384 hash of the provided function's re-built bytecode
+Returns a Hex represented SHA384 hash of the provided function's re-built bytecode, for C closures the c.f pointer should be hashed.

 ```luau
 function getfunctionhash(function_to_hash): string